cachix/devenv/docs/containers.md

 !!! info "New in version 0.6."

-!!! warning
+!!! note

-    Creating containers is [only possible on Linux](https://github.com/cachix/devenv/issues/430) at the moment.
+    To be able to generate containers on macOS, you will need to use a remote Linux builder.

+    The easiest way is to [set the remote builder up using Nix](https://nixos.org/manual/nixpkgs/unstable/#sec-darwin-builder).

 Use `devenv container <name>` to generate an [OCI container](https://opencontainers.org/) from your development environment.